cespinozaa/cespinozaa/README.md

 # 💫 About Me:
 Hi!
 I'm Cynthia.
 I'm currently working on strengthening my programming skills. <br>I want to create a portfolio website soon to be able to efficiently showcase my projects.
-I'm currently working on a 2D Platformer game with a few classmates.
-The game will be created in Godot using GodotScript.
-I'm learning how to develop the game using the top-down development method.
-A fun fact about me is that I am learning Korean.
+For my senior capstone, I worked on a 2D Platformer game with a few classmates.
+It was created in Godot using GodotScript.
+The game was developed using the top-down development method.
+A fun fact about me is that I like drawing and painting.
 Another fun fact is that I recently started playing pc games which sparked my interest in eventually developing a game of my own!

 ## 🌐 Socials: